WANT TO SAVE THIS RECIPE?

 When the pork is done, remove it from the braising liquid.
 Then, add sugar to the braising liquid and bring it to a simmer over medium heat.
 Continue to cook it until it's reduced by at least ½ or until slightly thickened.

-While the pork belly is finishing up, cook up some scrambled eggs.
+While the pork belly is finishing, cook some scrambled eggs.
 Slice the biscuits in half, slice up the pork belly, and assemble the sandwiches.
 Top the pork belly with scrambled eggs and pickled jalapenos.
-Don't forget about those jammy onions in the sauce too!
+Don't forget about those jammy onions in the sauce, too!

 Man.
-This pork belly breakfast biscuit sandwich is an indulgent one but definitely worth the calories.
+This pork belly breakfast biscuit sandwich is an indulgent one, but it's worth the calories.
 The pork itself is so flavorful and pairs perfectly with scrambled eggs, pickled jalapenos, and tender biscuits.
 Such a wonderful way to start the day!